 Using this criterion, we then computed the accuracy of the neural population in discriminating targets from noise at each volume and at each contrast.
 This allowed us to estimate neurometric functions for direct comparison to the corresponding psychometric functions of each mouse (Figure 4e).
 On average, neurometric and psychometric functions were qualitatively similar, with neurometric functions exhibiting slightly lower thresholds, and shallower slopes (Figure 4f).
 We found that behavioral thresholds were highly predictive of the observed neural thresholds across both contrasts (single linear regression: F(1,17) = 23.7, p < 0.001, R2 = 0.58; Figure 4g).
 We also observed a significant relationship between behavioral and neural thresholds in low contrast alone (single linear regression: F(1,9) = 6.24, p = 0.034, R2 = 0.34), suggesting that the observed correlation across contrasts is not just due to contrast, but that cortical neurons track behavioral thresholds independently of contrast (Figure 4g).
 We tested whether neurometric and psychometric thresholds were similarly affected by background contrast using a two-way ANOVA, with thresholds as the dependent variable and threshold measure (psychometric or neurometric) and contrast as independent variables.
-We found a main effect of contrast (F(1) = 29.30, p = 5.00e-6), but no main effect of threshold measure (F(1) = 0.02, p = 0.89) or interaction between measure and contrast (F(1) = 0.04, p = 0,85), which demonstrates that behavioral and neural thresholds were
+We found a main effect of contrast (F(1) = 29.30, p = 5.00e-6), but no main effect of threshold measure (F(1) = 0.02, p = 0.89) or interaction between measure and contrast (F(1) = 0.04, p = 0.85), which demonstrates that behavioral and neural thresholds were